SildCave/desu_downloader/README.md

 No installation required, just download the script and vuala

 ## usage

+The downloader will create a new folder for the episodes and then download them from cda.pl

 #### examples
 - ```python downloader.py --link https://desu-online.pl/anime/spy-x-family/```
 - ```python downloader.py --link https://desu-online.pl/anime/spy-x-family/ --path C:\Users\xyz\Videos```